 Will Smart leads Keller Rohrback’s plaintiff’s tort litigation group.
 He is an accomplished trial lawyer with over 35 years of experience.
 Mr. Smart’s recent cases have included those involving insurance bad faith, traumatic brain injury, medical malpractice, and securities fraud.
 Mr. Smart handles cases for individuals or groups, corporations or professionals.
-He has litigated matters in the courts of Washington, as well as Alaska, Oregon, Montana, Ohio, the Shorelines Hearings Board, and the Board of Industrial Insurance Appeals as well as various tribal courts.
+He has litigated matters in the courts of Washington, Alaska, Oregon, Montana, Ohio, the Shorelines Hearings Board, the Board of Industrial Insurance Appeals, and various tribal courts.

 King County Bar Association, Member

 William C. Smart, Strict Liability and Criminal Sanctions: The 1971 Revisions to the Oregon Criminal Code, 13 Willamette L. J. 365 (1977).

 Contributor to WSTLA.

 William C. Smart, Insurance Bad Faith Settlement is Successful Sequel to Wrongful Death Case, WSTLA Trial News (Jan.
 2000) (Contributed with Andrew Bergh).